ploomber/ploomber/CONTRIBUTING.md

 * In most cases, for a given in `src/ploomber/{module-name}`, there is a testing module in `tests/{module-name}`, if you're working on a particular module, you can execute the corresponding testing module for faster development but when submitting a pull request, all tests will run
 * Ploomber loads user's code dynamically via dotted paths (e.g., `my_module.my_function` is similar to doing `from my_module import my_function`).
 Hence, some of our tests do this as well.
 Dynamic imports can become a problem if tests create and import modules (i.e., create a new `.py` file and import it).
 To prevent temporary modules from polluting other tasks, use the `tmp_imports` pytest fixture, which deletes all packages imported inside a test
 * Some tests make calls to a PostgreSQL database.
 When running on Github Actions, a database is automatically provisioned, but the tests will fail locally.
+* If you're checking error messages and they include absolute paths to files, you may encounter some issues when running the Windows CI since the Github Actions VM has some symlinks.
+If the test calls `Pathlib.resolve()` ([resolves symlinks](https://docs.python.org/3/library/pathlib.html#id5)), call it in the test as well, if it doesn't, use `os.path.abspath()` (does not resolve symlinks).

 ## Conda releases